jina-ai/langchain-serve/lcserve/apps/slackbot/README.md

-# Langchain Slack Bot
+# Langchain Slack Bots on [Jina AI Cloud](https://cloud.jina.ai/)

-In addition to deploying scalable APIs for your LLM applications, langchain-serve can also be used to deploy conversational bots on Slack using langchain components.
+In addition to deploying scalable APIs for your LLM applications, `langchain-serve` can also be used to deploy conversational bots on Slack using langchain components.
 This is a step-by-step guide to deploy and configure a demo bot on Slack.

 ### Step 1: Install Langchain Serve